Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling the Product Space

-Here we present calculated values for the summary statistics and centrality measures introduced above, and characterize the distributions of edge weight (proximity), node centrality, and node degrees.
-These statistics are calculated for the Product Space in 2005, with results for additional years (2000, 2010, 2015) available in Appendix 2.1 and showing roughly stable values for all measures below.
-Note that when building this network, edges with zero weight are treated as completely absent (i.e. the edge does not exist); this is to prevent the degree distribution from becoming constant (as otherwise all nodes would be "connected" to all other nodes through edges of weight zero) and the weight distribution from being swamped by zero weights.
+Here we present calculated values for the following standard network summary statistics and centrality measures: density, global clustering coefficient, modularity (Newman 2006), and eigenvector centrality, and further characterize the distributions of edge weight (proximity), node centrality, and node degrees. \\

+These statistics are calculated for the Product Space in 2005, with results for additional years (2000, 2010, 2015) available in Appendix B.1 and showing roughly stable values for all measures below.
+Note that edges with zero weight are treated as completely absent; this is to prevent the degree distribution from becoming constant, and the weight distribution from being swamped by zero weights. \\

-As shown, the Product Space is a very strongly connected network, with more than 90\% of all pairs of nodes being connected (density $> 0.9$); this is also reflected by the extremely high and stable clustering coefficient across a 20-year period.
-The Product Space is weakly modular, with a maximum modularity of $0.12$ when partitioned via the Leiden algorithm; this is to be expected given the fact that it is so strongly connected, nearly to the point of being fully connected, and the fact that a modularity above zero still exists demonstrates that communities which are more highly-connected than expected can still be found, matching our intuition regarding products in the same product class being more related.
+As shown, the Product Space is a very strongly connected network, with more than 90\% of all pairs of nodes being connected (density $> 0.9$); this is also reflected by the extremely high clustering coefficient across a 20-year period.
+The Product Space is weakly modular, with a maximum modularity of $0.12$ when partitioned via the Leiden algorithm.
+It is further characterized by a right-skewed edge weight distribution, with a unimodal peak at roughly 0.1 to 0.2, and a left-skewed eigenvector centrality, degree centrality, and strength centrality distribution, with most nodes being central (in particular, the degree of a majority of nodes is very close to the maximum possible degree of 5008).
+We note that according to a two-sample KS test at the 5\% significance level, no parametric distribution is a good fit for this degree distribution; for more details, see Appendix B.1.